Perception of East Asians in Spanish society: 2008 Spanish Olympic basketball team controversy

 The team, however, denied any ill intentions with the making of the photo.
-One of the basketball players in the team, Jose Manuel Calderon, said that “the picture has been interpreted incorrectly,” and that the pose was created as a response to the sponsor's request to “pose with a ‘wink’ to our participation in Beijing.”
-According to Calderon, the pose was merely “an Oriental expression with our eye,” a gesture that they made because they “thought it was something appropriate and that it would always be interpreted as somewhat loving.”
+One of the basketball players in the team, Jose Manuel Calderon, said that "the picture has been interpreted incorrectly," and that the pose was created as a response to the sponsor's request to "pose with a ‘wink’ to our participation in Beijing."
+According to Calderon, the pose was merely "an Oriental expression with our eye," a gesture that they made because they "thought it was something appropriate and that it would always be interpreted as somewhat loving".
 The Spanish media, such as El Mundo and El Pais seemed to take a neutral stance on this controversy, simply reporting on the issue and detailing what had happened and what had been said by the international media and those directly involved in the incident.
 Meanwhile, in the midst of such controversy, the spokesperson for the Chinese Embassy in Spain said that he did not take the gesture to be offensive or racist, and neither did his country.
 He maintained that the China–Spain relations were as good as usual.
 This sentiment was echoed by the Chinese spectators of the Olympic Games interviewed by NBC, who didn't understand what the gesture even meant, and did not find it to be as offensive as Chinese immigrants abroad.

-Therefore, while many Asians abroad found the gesture to be highly racist and offensive, the Chinese living in China did not and the athletes who had made the pose did not intend for it to be, either.
-This demonstrates the clear differences in what is “politically correct,” and what being racially sensitive consists of.
-Thus while this incidence seems to be a clear example of the lack of political correctness and racial insensitivity in Spain to some, to others, it might not be—such terms are dependent on the standards that his/her society dictates, and it is important to realize that such standards can vary across different cultures and countries with different histories.
-One might not necessarily be more right than the other—they're just different.
-Nevertheless, it is imperative that everyone—regardless of what their society dictates—is aware of, and is sensitive to differences across all boundaries, whether it is between races, nationalities, cultures, languages, and more.